 ➳ Where to stay in Vienna?
 Find all the Hotels in Vienna

-Many of the attractions are located in the historic old town in the 1st District, making it the city to be explored by foot.
+Most of the attractions are located in the historic old town in the 1st District, making it a city that can easily be explored on foot.
 In this 2 day itinerary to Vienna we have included the main attractions in the city as well as some hidden gems you must visit in Vienna.

 If you are traveling to Vienna with kids make sure to arrange your itinerary to fit their needs.
 Vienna is a city that has so much to offer to any type of traveler regarding their ages, interest or budget.